Sacred sites in Bolivia

 For Catholic pilgrims, the Virgen de Copacabana is the miraculous patroness of Bolivia, a living source of divine protection, healing, and intercession.
 Her dark-skinned image in Inca dress is understood as evidence that the Virgin chose to manifest in a form recognizable to indigenous peoples, affirming their dignity within the faith.
 The miracles reported since 1583 confirm her ongoing sacred power.
 The basilica is not a historical monument but a house of active grace.

 For Aymara and Quechua communities, the Virgin embodies the nurturing qualities of Pachamama.
-The ch'alla blessings, miniature offerings, and festival dances are not folklore or cultural performance but active spiritual technologies for securing prosperity and maintaining balance with the sacred forces of the land.
+The ch'alla blessings, miniature offerings, and festival dances are understood not as folklore or cultural performance but as active spiritual technologies for securing prosperity and maintaining balance with the sacred forces of the land.
 The coexistence of these practices with Catholic worship is not a compromise but a recognition that the sacred is large enough to hold more than one name.

 Visit planning